spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 appropriate in situations where uploaded files already have known unique names which it is desirable to keep.

-  * For JWST calibration references, in general Auto Rename should not be turned off.
+  * For JWST and Roman calibration references, in general Auto Rename should not be turned off.

   * For HST calibration references which are assigned unique names prior to